 Sometimes called cross-sectioning or metallographic preparation, PCB micro-section analysis takes a 2D sample that reveals inner workings.
 The test helps identify:

 - Thermo-mechanical problems

-Micro-sectioning is destructive, but with it, a component that isn’t performing properly can be removed.
+Micro-sectioning is destructive to a device under test (DUT), but with it, a component that isn’t performing properly can be removed.
 The component is then put into a curing epoxy, exposed by means of abrasion, and compared with a functioning component.

 With a closer look, a technician can see: